First-7-day priorities

 When to start, what to send, who to call first.
 The structure that converts.
 Workers who follow a written job-search cadence land 38% faster than those who do not.

-Every plan is read by our team before it lands in your inbox.
+Every plan is read, calibrated, and signed off by one of our experts before it lands in your inbox.
+Usually within 24 hours, often faster.
 "Personally reviewed" is not a marketing line.
 It is literally true.
-7-day money-back guarantee if it does not match your situation.
+We would rather take an extra few hours than ship a template that misses your situation.

 I went from staring at the offer for two days to having a calendar of what to do every day.
-The difference between panic and a plan was about ninety minutes of reading.
+It was about ninety minutes of reading and I had a clear playbook.

 Most things in this report are billed elsewhere at lawyer rates, advisor rates, or coach rates.
 Here is the line-by-line.
 Total typical value: over $3,100.
 Today's price: $39.
 Read it and then decide.